ib0ndar/HNMarkAllRead/readme.md

 ## Hacker News: Mark All Read

 This is the source code for [my fork of the Chrome extension Hacker News: Mark All Read](https://chrome.google.com/webstore/detail/hacker-news-mark-all-read/fghfahcbhpdeeaaofcefaoodmfejieok).
-The original extension was developed by Daniele Mazzini in 2012, but the code hasn't been updated in several years, so I cloned the code to make it work with the current version of HN site, and upgraded to Manifest v3.
-All the credit goes to the [original author](https://github.com/danmaz74/HNMarkAllRead).
+The [original extension](https://github.com/danmaz74/HNMarkAllRead) was developed by [Daniele Mazzini](https://github.com/danmaz74/) in 2012, but the code hasn't been updated in several years, so I forked the code to make it work with the current version of HN site, and upgraded to Manifest v3.
+All the credit goes to the original author.

 **Changelog:**
 - 2023-02 - Upgraded Manifest from v2 to v3